Lord Robert Baden Powell

 I have had a most happy life and I want each one of you to have as happy a life too.

-ely from being successful in your career, nor by self-indulgence.
+I believe that God put us in this jolly world to be happy and enjoy life.
+Happiness doesn't come from being rich, nor merely from being successful in your career, nor by self-indulgence.
 One step towards happiness is to make yourself healthy and strong while you are a boy, so that you can be useful and so you can enjoy life when you are a man.

-ted with what you have got and make the best of it.
+Nature study will show you how full of beautiful and wonderful things God has made the world for you to enjoy.
+Be contented with what you have got and make the best of it.
 Look on the bright side of things instead of the gloomy one.

-y giving out happiness to other people.
+But the real way to get happiness is by giving out happiness to other people.
 Try and leave this world a little better than you found it and when your turn comes to die, you can die happy in feeling that at any rate you have not wasted your time but have done your best.
 "Be Prepared" in this way, to live happy and to die happy- stick to your Scout Promise always when you have ceased to be a boy - and God help you to do it.

 Your friend,